Dimension Polynomials for Affine Partial Difference Algebraic Groups: Preliminaries

 \subsection{Algebraic Groups}

 We now review the required knowledge of affine schemes of finite type over a field and (affine) algebraic groups over a field.
-The facts in this section can either be found or derived from \cite{waterhouse2012introduction} and \cite{milne2017algebraic}.
-If $k$ is a field, an \textbf{affine scheme of finite type} over $k$ is a functor from the category of $k$\=/algebras to the category of sets which is isomorphic to the Hom functor $\Hom(A,-)$ for some finitely generated $k$\=/algebra $A$.
-For an affine scheme of finite type $\X$ over $k$, we write $k[\X]$ for a $k$\=/algebra representing it.
+The facts in this section can either be found or derived from \cite{waterhouse2012introduction} and \cite{milne2017algebraic}, and we follow this functorial approach to studying affine schemes.

+Given a field $k$, an \textbf{affine scheme of finite type} over $k$ is a functor from the category of $k$\=/algebras to the category of sets which is isomorphic to the functor $\Hom(A,-)$ for some finitely generated $k$\=/algebra $A$.
+We write $k[\X]=A$, and call $A$ the coordinate ring or the representing algebra for $\X$.

 An \textbf{algebraic group} $\G$ over $k$ is a functor from the category of $k$\=/algebras to the category of groups which is an affine scheme of finite type over $k$ when considered as a functor into the category of sets.
 Equivalently, an algebraic group $\G$ over $k$ is an affine scheme of finite type over $k$ such that $k[\G]$ has the structure of a $k$\=/Hopf algebra.